-The importance of education for sustainability: sustainability is about reducing our ecological footprint while simultaneously improving the quality of life that we value—the ‘liveability’ of our society.
+The importance of sustainability-based learning in the education sector: sustainability is about reducing our ecological footprint while simultaneously improving the quality of life that we value—the ‘liveability’ of our society.

-In an era marked by concerns about the future of the planet, education for sustainability can be empowering, and an antidote to a sense of helplessness.
+In an era marked by concerns about the future of the planet, sustainability-based learning can be empowering, and an antidote to a sense of helplessness.
 It equips students to act, individually and collectively, in ways that can contribute to sustainability.
 It provides the opportunity for students to explore and evaluate contested and emerging issues, gather evidence, and create solutions for a sustainable future.
-Education for sustainability can enable students to become effective citizens and active change agents by helping them to deal with complexity and uncertainty.
-It can also help them to understand that there is rarely a single solution because new knowledge is continuously generated, and diverse viewpoints exist in society.
+Sustainability-based learning enables students to become effective citizens and active change agents by helping them to deal with complexity and uncertainty.
+It helps them understand that there is rarely a single solution because new knowledge is continuously generated, and diverse viewpoints exist in society.

-In summary, education for sustainability means that students will be able to assess competing viewpoints, values and interests; manage uncertainty and risk; make connections between seemingly unrelated concepts, ideas and outcomes; and test evidence and propose creative solutions that lead to improved sustainability.
+In summary, sustainability-based learning means students are able to assess competing viewpoints, values and interests; manage uncertainty and risk; make connections between seemingly unrelated concepts, ideas and outcomes; and test evidence and propose creative solutions that lead to improved sustainability.

 The WEF report on Schools of the Future: Defining New Models of Education for the Fourth Industrial Revolution, includes a focus on sustainability-based learning.
 The Report recommends shifting learning content learning experiences.
 The Report advocates for a focus on "building awareness about the wider world, sustainability and playing an active role in the global community" as part of a wider development of global citizenship skills (World Economic Forum: "Schools of the Future Report 2019" pg.
 15).